-For many condo buyers and renters, finding a place that will accommodate your pet, especially a large dog, can be difficult a experience.
+For many condo buyers and renters, finding a place that will accommodate your pet, especially a large dog, can be a difficult experience.
 Every condominium MLS listing has a “Pets Perm” code stating either: “Y” for permitted, “Restrict” for restricted or “N” for not permitted.
 When you see a “Restrict” code, this could mean a few different things including size of the pet, number of pets per unit, cats vs. dogs, breed of dog, weight of dog, etc.

 Some buildings will have pet rules that may be somewhat flexible.
 Here are some things that you should know regarding your furry friends living in a condominium: